-With amazement and anxiety, I continued on to my stop for the night at the Townsend / Canyon Ferry Lake KOA.
+With amazement and anxiety, I continued to my stop for the night at the Townsend / Canyon Ferry Lake KOA.
 I was headed toward the fires, not yet close enough to see anything other than the smoke.

 A Change of Plans

-The next morning I went to the camp store for a free hot cup of coffee (the morning winds were cold!) and a couple smokes out on the porch out of the wind.
+The next morning I went to the camp store for a free hot cup of coffee (the morning winds were cold!), and a couple smokes out on the porch out of the wind.
 The colorful manager laughed as folks drove down to Canyon Ferry Lake with their fishing boats in tow, only to come back shortly after when they realized the wind was too much to handle on the lake.
 When I told her I was on my way to Glacier National Park to drive Going to the Sun road, she handed me the awful news that the park closed just that morning as it was in the heart of the wildfires.
-My first thought was to the camper I met in Mitchell, SD who was camping in Glacier as we spoke.
+My first thought was to the camper I met in Mitchell, SD, who was camping in Glacier as we spoke.
 My second thought was to the campsites I’d already reserved.
 I was really hoping they would take mercy on me and process the refunds even though it was less than 48 hours from my stay since campsites near Glacier are more expensive than any of the other places I’d stayed along the way.
-Unfortunately, that was not to be the case, and I decided my life was worth more than the $100 loss on the two sites.
-I changed my plans and decided to rent a hotel in Missoula, only a few hours from Towsend, so I could regroup and figure out how I was going to adjust reservations in Seattle, and the rest of my trip.
-Note, in most cases, I didn’t make reservations until a couple days before, if at all.
+Unfortunately, that was not the case, and I decided my life was worth more than the $100 loss on the two sites.
+I changed my plans and decided to rent a hotel in Missoula, only a few hours from Towsend, so I could regroup and figure out how I would adjust reservations in Seattle and the rest of my trip.
+Note, in most cases, I didn’t make reservations until a couple of days before, if at all.
 However, Seattle I’d booked before I left DC because I saw a great deal on a place downtown.

-For those curious a few days later I did hear from my camp friend from Mitchell.
+For those curious, a few days later, I did hear from my camp friend from Mitchell.
 He managed to escape unscathed.
 I will make it to Glacier National Park, and I will drive Going to the Sun Road.

 More about Missoula, and missing days, in my next edition…